Carolyn B. McHugh: State judicial service

-In August 2005, McHugh was appointed to the Court of Appeals by Utah Governor Jon M. Huntsman, Jr. and served in that capacity until her appointment as a federal circuit judge.
+In August 2005, McHugh was appointed to the Utah Court of Appeals by Governor Jon M. Huntsman Jr. and served in that capacity until she was appointed a federal circuit judge, eventually succeeded by Kate A. Toomey.
 In 2010, the Chief of Justice of the Utah Supreme Court appointed McHugh to serve as a member of the Judicial Conduct Commission to fill the vacancy created when her colleague, Judge Russell Bench, retired on December 31, 2009.
 In 2011, McHugh was appointed as the appellate court member of the Commission on Civic and Character Education, where she served with the Lieutenant Governor, members of the Utah Legislature, and representatives of the State Board of Education.
 On January 1, 2012, McHugh began a two-year term as the presiding judge of the Utah Court of Appeals.

 Federal judicial service

-On May 16, 2013, President Barack Obama nominated McHugh to be a United States Circuit Judge of the United States Court of Appeals for the Tenth Circuit, to the seat vacated by Judge Michael R. Murphy, who assumed senior status on December 31, 2012.
+On May 16, 2013, President Barack Obama nominated McHugh to be a United States Circuit Judge of the United States Court of Appeals for the Tenth Circuit to the seat vacated by Judge Michael R. Murphy, who assumed senior status on December 31, 2012.
 Her nomination was approved unanimously by the Senate Judiciary Committee on January 16, 2014.
-On March 6, 2014 senator Harry Reid filed for cloture on her nomination.
-On March 10, 2014 the Senate invoked cloture on her nomination by a 62–34 vote.
+On March 6, 2014, senator Harry Reid filed for cloture on her nomination.
+On March 10, 2014, the Senate invoked cloture on her nomination by a 62–34 vote.
 On March 12, 2014, McHugh was confirmed by a 98–0 vote.
 She received her commission on March 14, 2014.